friendly-traceback/docs/source/syntax_tracebacks_en_3.11.rst

     -->1: a = [1; 2; 3];
                 ^

-    You wrote semi-colons, `;`, where commas were expected.
+    You wrote semicolons, `;`, where commas were expected.

 (195) Code block inside comprehension